 |Introduction to Photography||3|

 Outcome 1: Describe occupations typically found in each industry/technical area such as manufacturing, automotive, photography, construction, welding, printing and drafting.

 Outcome 2: Apply theories and principles to solve technical and management problems.

 Outcome 3: Design, test and analyze a system or process to meet desired needs.

-Outcome 4: Apply good written and oral communication and presentation skills.
+Outcome 4: Apply good written, oral communication and presentation skills.

-Outcome 5: Collect, analyze and interpret data to analyze and solve problems.
+Outcome 5: Collect and interpret data to analyze and solve problems.

 Outcome 6: Select and use computer applications software.